OCHA-DAP/ds-cholera-pdf-scraper/README.md

 ### Historical PDF Download System:

-We have successfully implemented a comprehensive PDF download and storage system that handles all 271 historical cholera reports from WHO sources.
+We have successfully implemented a comprehensive PDF download and storage system that handles 276 of 278 historical cholera reports from WHO sources (99.3% coverage).

 #### Key Features Implemented: